rajestika/kalmakasa_ML/README.md

 ## What We Do
 Kalmakasa integrates advanced Machine Learning (ML) techniques to offer a two-fold solution:

-- Multi-Class Classification: Utilizing ML algorithms to categorize mental health states into various levels based on questionnaire responses.
+- Multi-Class Classification: Utilizing ML algorithms to categorize mental health states into various conditions based on user's journal.

 - Chatbot: An interactive chatbot to guide users through the questionnaire and provide initial feedback and recommendations.